 Investors were skeptical, worried that underlying businesses were not as strong as they could be and that tough talk from international leaders about trade tariffs and hardened borders could hurt their bottom lines.

 "With the tariffs, there`s this element of uncertainty and people aren`t anxious to take loans at a time when there`s uncertainty," said JJ Kinahan, chief market strategist at TD Ameritrade in Chicago.

-Shares of large bank stocks were down 0.8 percent at midday, as measured by the S&P 500 Banks index after JPMorgan Chase & Co, Citigroup Inc and Wells Fargo & Co reported second-quarter results.
+Shares of large bank stocks were down 0.7 percent at 1:30 p.m.
+ET (1730 GMT), as measured by the S&P 500 Banks index after JPMorgan Chase & Co, Citigroup Inc and Wells Fargo & Co reported second-quarter results.

 Wells Fargo was the only one of the three lenders whose profit did not meet Wall Street expectations.
 The scandal-plagued bank was hurt by costs relating to past misconduct and a decline in mortgage lending.
 Although Citigroup beat profit estimates, its revenues fell short of expectations.